 I like the way the platform creates your homepage and player.

-You can easily access and manage your podcasts and be able to see what others would see when they subscribe to your show.
+You can easily access and manage your podcasts and see what others would see when they subscribe to your show.

-You can also customize your RSS feed address, which is great if you want to make it easy for everyone to find your show.
+You can also customize your RSS feed address, which is excellent if you want to make it easy for everyone to find your show.

-Signing up and hosting your first episode is free, allowing you to test out the service without any financial commitment or credit card required.
+Signing up and hosting your first episode is free, allowing you to test the service without any required financial commitment or credit card.

 If you’d then like to switch to their paid service, the price plans are as follows: